Dying flowers blue with fountain pen ink is mesmerizing...

 Pilot ink proliferation!

-For green ink, blend Yellow#6 (FCF, liquid or powder...it's called foodcolor, rrreally bad one) and Pilot BB 350ml ink.
-I suggest blending Iro's Hotarubi/ Chikurin instead of #6, and PearlEx gold to make a good behavior version of Emerald of Chivo-esque, Waterman Misterious Blue, or Parker Penman Sapphire.
-Sometimes yellow#6 behaves badly.
-Dyes each have their own characteristics
+For green ink, blend Yellow #6 (FCF, liquid or powder, used as food coloring) and Pilot BB 350ml ink.
+I suggest blending Iroshizuku’s Hotarubi or Chikurin instead of #6, and add PearlEx gold to create a well-behaved version of Emerald of Chivor, Waterman Mysterious Blue, or Parker Penman Sapphire.
+Sometimes Yellow #6 behaves poorly.
+Dyes each have their own characteristics.

-The colors combination makes greenish blue like denim, indigo, and many colors.
-You can extend the variation of your inks by blending them with distilled water.
+The color combinations can produce greenish blues like denim, indigo, and more.
+You can extend your ink variations by blending them with distilled water.

 Base: Pilot BB 350ml

-= Ink names are Cerulean, Cobalt, Persian, Denim, Teal, Turquoise, Kelly, Forest.
+Ink names: Cerulean, Cobalt, Persian, Denim, Teal, Turquoise, Kelly, Forest.

 Save the sheen

-Particular color pure dye makes sheen.
-Especially Blue #1 has amazingly red sheen and easy to purchase in the US.
-But when we concocted in kitchen / no lab setting, it often kills sheen.
-IF you LOVE SHEEN INK✨✨✨you must be a good scientist.
+Pure dye creates sheen, especially Blue #1, which has an amazing red sheen and is easy to purchase in the US.
+But when concocted in a kitchen (no lab setting), the sheen often dies.
+If you love sheeny inksβ¨β¨β¨, you have to be a good scientist.

-• Avoid glycol, other emulsifiers if possible.
-Some food colors contains glycol, some don't.
+- Avoid glycol, other emulsifiers if possible.
+Some food colors contain glycol, some don't.

 ++++++++++++++++++++++